nyu-pl-sp19/hw09/README.md

 more often in *m2* than in *m1* and is larger than all elements that occur in *m1*.

-The Dershovitz-Manner ordering has many nice properties.
+The Dershowitz-Manna ordering has many nice properties.
 In particular, it is total (well-founded) iff the ordering on the base set is total (well-founded).